 Physical characteristics in the two lakes were described by characterizing the annual and seasonal characteristics of Carpenter diversion operations, temperature profiles, and sedimentation deposition.
 Analysis of this information documented differences in diversion inflow volumes among years and seasons, and differences in temperatures and sedimentation that can be attributed to the diversion inputs.
-Relative to conditions in Anderson Lake, the diversion resulted in colder water temperatures throughout the water column (by up to 4°C) and higher inputs of fine sediments (by 28 to 81 mg/day), according to depth and seasonal period at the inflow end of Seton Lake in 2020.
-There was also a gradient of effects across the length of Seton Lake (i.e., according to depth and season, temperatures were up to 6°C warmer, and there was 24 to 46 mg/day less sediment deposition at the outflow end, relative to the inflow end).
+Relative to conditions in Anderson Lake, the diversion resulted in colder water temperatures throughout the water column (by up to 7°C) and higher inputs of fine sediments (by 54 to 85 mg/day), according to depth and seasonal period at the inflow end of Seton Lake in 2021.
+There was also a gradient of effects across the length of Seton Lake (i.e., according to depth and season, temperatures were up to 6°C warmer, and there was 44 to 146 mg/day less sediment deposition at the outflow end, relative to the inflow end).

-Approximately 321 net-hours of gill netting effort were employed in Seton (162 net-hours) and Anderson (159 net-hours) lakes over 8 days in late September and early October 2020.
-In total, 705 fish were captured from 68 sampling locations (35 on Seton Lake and 33 on Anderson Lake).
-This was an increase of 79 fish relative to 2019; however, most of this was due to an increased catch of non-target species.
-The gwenis catch decreased by 95 fish relative to 2019, entirely due to a decrease for this species in the Seton Lake catch and was the second lowest gwenis catch total since gill net sampling was initiated in 2015.
+Approximately 319 net-hours of gill netting effort were employed in Seton (160 net-hours) and Anderson (159 net-hours) lakes over 8 days in late September and early October 2021.
+In total, 529 fish were captured from 66 sampling locations (33 on Seton Lake and 33 on Anderson Lake).
+This was a decrease of 176 fish relative to 2020; however, most of this was due to a decreased catch of non-target species.
+The gwenis catch was very similar to 2020 (only lower by 12 fish), but these were two of the three lowest catch-years for this species since the annual gill net sampling began in 2015 (the other lowest year was in 2016).
 As before, the sampling sites were distributed spatially throughout three longitudinal zones (i.e., inflow, mid, and outflow) in each lake.
-Sampling depths ranged from 0 to 89 m below the surface, and included surface, mid-column, and bottom sets.
-Captured fish included nine different resident species; target species made up 51% of the total (gwenis, bull trout, and rainbow trout comprised 46%, 4%, and 1% of the catch, respectively).
+Sampling depths ranged from 0 to 60 m below the surface, and included surface, mid-column, and bottom sets.
+Captured fish included nine different resident species; target species made up 65% of the total (gwenis, bull trout, and rainbow trout comprised 57%, 5%, and 3% of the catch, respectively).

-Catch-per-unit-effort (CPUE) values were generated for target species in Year 8 (2020).
-As reported in past years, highest CPUE for gwenis was recorded in Seton Lake, and lowest values were in Anderson Lake in 2020.
-Gwenis were again more numerous in nearshore sets in Seton Lake (nearshore= 72.9 fish·net-hour-10; offshore= 9.1 fish·net-hour-10), whereas the gwenis in Anderson Lake were more abundant in offshore habitats (nearshore= 0.0 fish·net-hour-10; offshore= 4.6 fish·net-hour-10).
-Highest CPUE for bull trout was in the nearshore zone of Anderson Lake (17.7 fish·net-hour-10) and catch rates for rainbow trout were relatively low in each sampled habitat (0 to 5.3 fish·net-hour-10).
-Generation of these catch statistics for each year going forward will be used to establish whether the population trends for target species are increasing, staying the same, or decreasing across the period of monitoring years.
+Catch-per-unit-effort (CPUE) values were generated for target species in Year 9 (2021).
+As reported in past years, highest CPUE for gwenis was recorded in Seton Lake, and lowest values were in Anderson Lake in 2021.
+Gwenis were again more numerous in nearshore sets in Seton Lake (nearshore= 134.5 fish·net-hour-10; offshore= 8.5 fish·net-hour-10), whereas the gwenis in Anderson Lake were more abundant in offshore habitats (nearshore= 0.0 fish·net-hour-10; offshore= 2.3 fish·net-hour-10).
+Highest CPUE for bull trout was in the nearshore zone of Anderson Lake (26.3 fish·net-hour-10) and catch rates for rainbow trout were relatively low in each sampled habitat (0 to 3.1 fish·net-hour-10).
+Generation of these catch statistics for each monitoring year will be used to establish whether the population trends for target species are increasing, staying the same, or decreasing across the period of monitoring years.